grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 It's impossible to guarantee that full backwards compatibility is achieved.
 There are some exceptions which may cause a breaking change without a new major version:

-- Non-stable functionality: Functionality which is explicitly marked as non-stable (for example, experimental or beta) are exempt from backwards compatibility between minor releases.
+- Non-stable functionality: Functionality which is explicitly marked as non-stable are exempt from backwards compatibility between minor releases.

   Non-stable functionality should be backwards compatible between patch releases, unless a breaking change is required for that patch release.

 - Security: a breaking change may be made if a security fix requires making a breaking change.

+- Legal requirements: a breaking change may be made if functionality depends on software with a license incompatible with our own.

 - Non-versioned network APIs: internal network APIs, such as the internal API used to drive the Flow web UI, are not subject to backwards compatibility guarantees.